NoBrainerORM/nobrainer.io/docs/types.md

 * When performing validations, NoBrainer will check that attribute values match the specified type.
 If some values do not match their types, validation errors will be added to prevent the model to be persisted.
+* `belongs_to` foreign key associations are not type checked.

 Note that the `nil` value is always valid and never casted.
 If you wish to prevent this, you may add a presence validation.

+## Query Behavior

+NoBrainer validates and cast values passed in `where()` queries.
+When a bad value is used, a `NoBrainer::Error::InvalidType` exception will be raised.
+If left uncaught in a Rails controller, a 400 status code will be returned.
+For example:

+{% highlight ruby %}
+class User
+  include NoBrainer::Document
+  field :age, :type => Integer
+end

+User.create(:age => 30)
+User.where(:age => "30").first # returns the user
+User.where(:age => "30xx").first # raises an InvalidType error
+{% endhighlight %}

 ## Safe Casting